ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-23.md

 In the button's click handler (from Step 2), after validation and "Thinking…", set `userPrompt` from the input (`getValue(...)` or direct DOM).
 Log once: `console.log("userPrompt:", userPrompt)`.

+## 💡 Code Hints

+**Capturing user input?** You'll need to get the value from the input field and store it in your variable.
+Check out the [Input/Output section in SNIPPETS.md](./SNIPPETS.md#inputoutput) for the right function.

 ## ✅ Check
 1. Open your webpage in a browser
 2. Type something in the input field (like "Hello there")